Dive into this guide to understand how you can build and customize your recruitment dashboard—the best solution to manage your hiring data.

 With all your data in place and a clear set of metrics, it’s time to build your dashboard.
 You can view it as your blank canvas.
 When building it, keep the following factors in mind:

-- Layout: The overall dashboard layout is essential for making data accessible.
+- Layout: The overall admin dashboard layout is essential for making data accessible.
 Consider how team members absorb information and the best layout for data storytelling.

 - Visualizations: Consider which visuals will best represent your recruitment data.
 For example, to ensure diversity in the workplace, you can use a pie chart to visualize the ethnicity of applicants at a glance.
 There are various types of charts and graphs you can explore, such as bar charts to show gender distribution or line charts to track application trends over time, ensuring your data is presented in the most effective way.